ttorquati/monite-challenge/README.md

     - Add New Unit POST data using Mutations
       - Post Mutation invalidates query to update Unit List with new record
       - SnackBar appears to notify the user
-  - Add Prodcut POST data using Mutations
+  - Add Product POST data using Mutations
     - Post Mutation invalidates query to update Products Table with new record
     - SnackBar appears to notify the user